How to Clear Recent Searches from Safari on Mac

 - Open a new Safari browsing window and click into the URL bar*

-- Go to the very bottom of this list and choose “Clear Recent Searches”
+- Go to the very bottom of this search history list and choose “Clear Recent Searches”

 Don’t be surprised if you’ve overlooked this dozens of times, the small font size makes it easy to ignore or not notice:

 The effect should be immediate, click back into the URL box should now pull down a list to reveal… nothing at all.
 The Recent Searches list is now blank.

 In new versions of Safari, you must click the magnifying glass, in prior versions you could just click the search bar.
 Either way, pulling down the search list will reveal the “Clear Recent Searches” search history menu.